 The resaca on the University of Texas's beautiful campus in Brownsville is our next stop in the hope of Green and Ringed Kingfishers.
-Anhinga and Black Phoebe are regulars, and there's been a wintering Common Black Hawk here in recent years.
+Anhinga and Black Phoebe are regulars, and the trees here are a favorite haunt of interesting warblers.

 Oliveira Park, the site of the largest parrot roost in Texas, is our last stop today.
 There are sometimes as many as 300 individuals of these colorful (and noisy!) birds roosting together.
 Red-crowned Parrot is the most numerous, but Red-lored, White-fronted, Yellow-headed, and Lilac-crowned Parrots are all possible.
-Accommodations at the Rancho Viejo Country Club and Resort (B,L,D)
+Accommodations in Brownsville (B,L,D)

-Sat., Jan.
-29 Santa Ana NWR | Estero Llano Grande State Park
+Mon., Feb.
+20 Santa Ana NWR | Estero Llano Grande State Park